-Step 2 - 59.10 (3) (b) 2.
+Step 2-§ 59.10 (3) (b) 2., Wis.
+Stats.

 The second step in the process requires the county board to hold a second public hearing and adopt a final supervisory district plan.
 This is to occur within 60 days after all the municipalities in the county have adjusted wards.
 All wards within a supervisory district must be contiguous, except for wards within a municipality that are wholly surrounded by water or another municipality, in which case the noncontiguous ward may be combined with its parent municipality to form a supervisory district.
-The county board chairperson is to file a copy of the final plan with the Secretary of State.
+The county board chairperson is to file a copy of the final plan with the secretary of state.

-The complete text of Section 59.10 (3) (b) governing county supervisory districting is printed in the Appendix.
+The complete text of Section 59.10 (3) (b), Wisconsin Statutes, governing county supervisory districting is printed in Part VIII.

-IV.
-ALDERMANIC DISTRICTS
+V. ALDERMANIC DISTRICTS

 The common council of a city is required to redistrict aldermanic districts within 60 days of adjusting its ward boundaries.
-Aldermanic districts are to be constructed from contiguous whole wards (excluding any isolated ward consisting of island territory surrounded by water or another municipality), must be as compact as possible, and must contain, as nearly as practicable, an equal number of inhabitants.
+Aldermanic districts are to be constructed from contiguous, whole wards, except any isolated ward consisting of island territory surrounded by water or another municipality; must be as compact as possible; and must contain, as nearly as practicable, an equal number of inhabitants according to the most recent federal census.